onaio/onadata/docs/data.rst

 Query submitted data of a specific form using Tags
 --------------------------------------------------
-Provides a list of json submitted data for a specific form matching specific tags.
+Provides a list of json submitted data for a specific data/form matching specific tags.
 Use the `tags` query parameter to filter the list of forms, `tags` should be a comma separated list of tags.

+You can use the `not_tagged` query parameter to exclude data/forms that is not tagged with the specific comma separated list of tags.

 .. raw:: html